TABLE OF CONTENTS

 - “Curricula” includes all courses, workshops, and continuing education offered for credit at Pacific Lutheran University.

-- “Degree requirements” includes all undergraduate and graduate requirements of a department, division, school or college for successful completion of its program(s).
+- “Degree requirements” includes all undergraduate and graduate requirements of a department, school or college for successful completion of its program(s).
 (Examples of such requirements include: prerequisites; the number of courses or credit hours required for a major or minor; area examinations, research, or thesis; recitals, exhibitions, or contests; courses to be taken in other departments; internships; etc.)

 Section 2.
 FLOWCHART OF USUAL PROCEDURE FOR CURRICULUM REVISION